-a.
-Standards and Specifications: FDA approval is required, IEEE wireless transmission certification is beneficial, and the Continua Healthcare Alliance certification is also beneficial.b.
-Customer: Comfortability, mobility, reliability, device should be discrete as possible.
+- a.
+Standards and Specifications: FDA approval is required, IEEE wireless transmission certification is beneficial, and the Continua Healthcare Alliance certification is also beneficial.
+Before trials, IRB approval will be requested. - b.

-c.
 Patient-related concerns: Device will need to be sterilized on a monthly basis.
-Unprocessed patient pulse oximetry frequency responses must be transmitted over a secure network. d.
-Competition: Masimo and Nonin pulse oximeters.
+Unprocessed patient pulse oximetry frequency responses must be transmitted over a secure network. - c.
+Competition: Masimo, Nonin, and Phillips pulse oximeter